dcunited001/dcunited001.github.io/_posts/2016-05-13-facets-of-greatness-communication-synoptic-epigrams.md

 ### [Let's Talk About Me](#lets-talk-about-me)

-So I also like to think about the process behind an interview or media appearance.
+Imagine the processes behind an interview or media appearance.
 How did they identify the questions being asked?
 What was the process to set up the interview?
 What's the message they're obstensibly trying to convey?
 Why did they agree to this appearance?
 What are both parties getting out of it?

 <a name="why-those-questions" />